-Beyond those attributes, though, the Odyssey just clobbers the Quest.
-In safety scores and features, it circles the bases around the Nissan: the Honda's a Top Safety Pick and earns five stars from NHTSA, while the Quest lags in roof-strength tests and in high-tech safety features like blind-spot monitors.
-Furthermore, Honda has upgraded the structure somewhat for 2014 and has achieved top scores in the IIHS small overlap frontal test.
+Beyond that, the Odyssey just clobbers the Quest.
+In safety scores and features, it circles the bases around the Nissan: the Honda's a Top Safety Pick and earns five stars from NHTSA, while the Quest has earned one of the lowest scores yet in the IIHS' newest crash test.

-Finally, for performance, both the Quest and Odyssey depend on V-6 engines for performance, the Honda sporting either a five- or six-speed automatic and the Quest using a continuously variable transmission to eke out better acceleration and gas mileage.
-The Quest handles pretty well, nearly as well as the benchmark Honda, but its drivetrain emits a little more noise and does a little worse on city fuel economy than the Honda--though the Odyssey's best highway gas mileage comes only on the priciest models with the six-speed automatic.
+Finally, for performance, both the Quest and Odyssey depend on V-6 engines for performance.
+The Honda sports a six-speed automatic and the Quest uses a continuously variable transmission to eke out better acceleration and gas mileage.
+The Quest handles pretty well, nearly as well as the benchmark Honda, but its drivetrain emits a little more noise and does much worse on city fuel economy tests than the Honda.
 Neither model offers all-wheel drive, either: Toyota's Sienna is the only minivan left in that market segment.

 |Fuel Economy - Combined City and Highway|

 |Front Leg Room (in)|

 |Read Full Specs||Read Full Specs|